After years of delays and insurmountable hype, Cuphead is finally out.

 Those looking to take in some of Cuphead’s beautiful levels without too much pressure will be happy to hear that the game does feature a “Simple” mode which offers the same levels with reduced difficulty and less chaos on screen.
 These sections are probably best suited for casual couch co-op sessions, but they’re also a great way to warm up your skills.
 You can get quite far just by playing and beating levels in Simple mode, but Cuphead’s final bosses are blocked off until all of the game’s levels are beaten on regular difficulty.
 Simple is a great addition to the game, but it really serves as a stepping stone rather than an alternative to the regular difficulty.

-Cuphead will break you.
-You’ll bash your head against a boss for a long time, sometimes more than an hour.
-When you’re about to put down the controller for the night, you’ll have a breakthrough or maybe just a lucky fluke – it doesn’t really matter – and everything will fall into place.
-You’ll perfectly time the dodge that you’ve missed for the past hour, you’ll mash the attack button as fast as you can, and just when you think you can’t hold on any longer, the screen will flash “A Knockout!” and the boss will collapse in front of you.
+Cuphead will exhaust you, infuriate you and repeatedly break you.
+Then, when you’re about to put down the controller for the night, you’ll have a breakthrough or maybe just a lucky fluke – it doesn’t really matter – and everything will fall into place.
+You’ll perfectly time the dodge that you’ve missed for the past hour, you’ll mash the attack button as fast as you can, and just when you think you can’t hold on any longer, the screen will flash “A Knockout!”.
 Another boss down, another dozen to go, but it doesn’t matter because each win feels even better than the last.

 Studio MDHR’s passion project isn’t for everyone, but those willing to push their reflexes and test their patience will find one of the most addictive and rewarding games ever made.